Sheena Is a Punk Rocker: Background

 The "Sheena" referred to in the title is the comic-book character Sheena, Queen of the Jungle; the idea being that punk rock music would appeal to a savage jungle girl brought to civilization.
-Joey Ramone said of the track, "To me 'Sheena' was the first surf/punk rock teenage rebellion song.
+Several online articles focused on the artist reference an interview in which Joey Ramone said of the track, "To me 'Sheena' was the first surf/punk rock teenage rebellion song.
 I combined Sheena, Queen of the Jungle, with the primalness of punk rock.
 Then Sheena is brought into the modern day."

 The song is notable for being one of the first to explicitly refer to "punk rock" in its title and lyrics in terms of a subculture.

 Reception

+Record World said that the single "recalls California surf instrumentals, and it could be [the Ramones'] first hit".
+Cash Box said that "this combination of grinding guitars, rock nostalgia and Anglophiliac delivery could only belong to the Ramones" and that it "is their slickest effort to date".

 The song was ranked at number 5 among the top "Tracks of the Year" for 1977 by NME; it is ranked number 461 on Rolling Stones list of the 500 Greatest Songs of All Time in 2010, number 457 in 2004, and number 434 in 2021 and is included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
-Cash Box said that "this combination of grinding guitars, rock nostalgia and Anglophiliac delivery could only belong to the Ramones" and that it "is their slickest effort to date."

-Record World said that the single "recalls California surf instrumentals, and it could be [the Ramones'] first hit.."